aefarrell/aefarrell.github.io/_posts/2021-05-22-building_infiltration_example.md

 ## Infiltration Models

 Building infiltration models can range from highly detailed CFD simulations of indoor airflow to simple "fully mixed" models that assume a single average indoor concentration.
 This second type is the easiest to use and a good start for screening scenarios.
-It is a simple differential equation that assumes the rate of infiltration is proportional to a ventilation rate, λ, and the concentration difference between the outside and inside air[^1].
+It is a simple differential equation that assumes the rate of infiltration is proportional to a ventilation rate, λ, and the concentration difference between the outside and inside air[<sup id="fnref-1">1</sup>](#fn-1).

+{% capture footnote-1 %}
+<a name="fn-1"><strong>1</strong></a>: Lees ([1996](#lees-1996)), section 15.51 [↩](#fnref-1)
+{% endcapture %}

 $$ \frac{d}{dt} c = f \left( c, \lambda, t \right) = \lambda \cdot \left( c_o(t) - c \right)$$